Iranian American Women Foundation

-The Iranian American Women Foundation (IAWF) is an Iranian American national nonprofit membership organization.
-Members of all faiths, including Muslims, Jews, Christians and those of the Bahá'í faith, are involved in the organization.
+The Iranian American Women Foundation (IAWF) is an Iranian-American national nonprofit membership organization.
+Members of all faiths are allowed to join.
+Muslims, Jews, Christians and those of the Bahá'í religion are involved in the organization.

 History

 In 2010, Mariam Khosravani sought to form an organization to highlight the accomplishments of Iranian American women.

 Activities

-Iranian American Women's Leadership Conference

 Since its inception, the Iranian American Women Foundation has hosted their annual Women's Leadership Conference in various cities across the United States.
+In 2022 the IAWF bought advertising in major US cities to raise awareness for women's rights in Iran including the death of Mahsa Amini.